Sim racing: Online communities

-In recent years as international interest has grown, so has the online community and underground racing circuit.
-These communities act as a focal point for users around the world to engage with one another co-ordinate racing schedules, exchange modded cars, tracks, discuss hardware configurations and facilitate other communications.
-Also the topic of E-Sports is ever growing in the sim racing community.
+In recent years, as international interest has grown, so has the online community and underground racing circuit.
+These communities act as a focal point for users around the world to engage with one another, coordinate racing schedules, exchange modded cars, tracks, discuss hardware configurations and facilitate other communications.
+With the rising levels of competition in sim racing, esports is also an ever-growing topic in the community.